apify-projects/store-expedia-hotels-com/README.md

     "hotelId": "123456",
     "customData": {
         "userDataKey1": "your custom data here",
-        "userDataKey2": "any amount of data here"
-    }
+        "userDataKey2": ["arbitrary JSON data can be here"] }
 }
 ```